Termite Control, Construction/Repairs, Rot Damage Repairs - Pest Control License # PR 938 | Contractor State License # 629345

 Unlike traditional treatments that may only repel termites or kill those that touch the treated area, our approach targets the entire colony.
 By reaching termites at the source, we don’t just stop termites that enter your home; we eliminate the entire colony for lasting protection.

-We also offer follow-up repair of termite-damaged areas to ensure you that any effects of the previous infestation will be resolved.
 “Termite tenting,” otherwise known as fumigation, is NOT an effective method for treating subterranean termites since their nests are not inside the home.

 Comprehensive Inspection for Termites and Wood Rot